ChilliCream/graphql-workshop/schema-stitching-with-hotchocolate/README.md

    ![Test Gateway](images/test-gateway-2.png)

-## Build out schema
+## Build out the schema

-We now have an idea how we really can rewrite our schemas to a completely new schema.
-In this section we will fully transform our schema.
+We now have an idea of how we really can rewrite our schemas to an entirely new schema.
+In this section, we will fully transform our schemas to reflect our business needs.

 1. Remove the noise by removing the auto-stitched root fields.